rosbit/go-epy/README.md

      return
   }

-  res, err := ctx.GetGlobals("a") // get the value of var named "a" if err != nil {
+  res, err := ctx.GetGlobal("a") // get the value of var named "a".
+Any variables in script could be get by GetGlobal if err != nil {
      fmt.Printf("%v\n", err)
      return